PheloiVim/PheloiVim/README.md

 ## 🚀 Introduction

-This repository hosts my Neovim configuration for Linux.
+This repository hosts my Neovim configuration based on [LazyVim](https://github.com/LazyVim/LazyVim) for Linux.
 It's a minimal configuration with Lua and easy to customize and extend the config.
 You can clone this repository and use it but not good.
 A good configuration is personal, you should make your own unique config files.

 > **Note**
 > This config is only for the **lastest Neovim stable release**.
 If you are having an older neovim version, you should update neovim via package manager or download the lastest version from [Neovim official repository](https://github.com/neovim/neovim).